dibyendumajumdar/nanojit/README.md

 ## Building NanoJIT
 While the goal of this project is to create a standalone build of NanoJIT, the original folder structure of avmplus is maintained so that merging upstream changes is easier.

 The new build is work in progress.
-A very early version of CMakeLists.txt is available, this has been tested only on Windows 10 with Visual Studio 2017.
-The aim is to initially support the build on X86_64 processors, and Windows, Linux and Mac OSX.
+A very early version of CMakeLists.txt is available, this has been tested on Windows 10 with Visual Studio 2017, and with make on Linux and Mac OSX.

 To create Visual Studio project files do following: